franku/pr-test/pull_request_template.md

 ##### Tests

-- [ ] Decsision taken that a system- or unittest is required (if not, then remove this paragraph)
+- [ ] Decision taken that a system- or unittest is required (if not, then remove this paragraph)
 - [ ] The decision towards a systemtest is reasonable compared to a unittest
 - [ ] Testname matches exactly what is being tested
 - [ ] Output of the test leads quickly to the origin of the fault